ancarda/vcs-autodiscovery-rfc/RFC.md

 ### 3.2. {path}

-`{path}` is the path to a file or directory without a leading slash.
-For instance, `docs/README.md` (file) or `docs/` (directory).
+`{path}` is the path to a file or directory without a leading forward slash.
+Directories MUST end with a forward slash, files MUST NOT end with a forward slash.

+Valid examples:

+* `docs/README.md` (file)
+* `docs/` (directory).

+### 3.3. {line}

+`{line}` is a line number or range of line numbers.
+Here, "number" means a non-negative, non-zero integer.
+Valid formats include:

+- A single number.
+- A number range (example: `5-8`).
+- A comma separated list of numbers (example: `5,7,8,9`).
+- A comma separated list of ranges or numbers (example: `5,7-9`).

+Software forges implementing a tag with this variable MUST support the single number mode and SHOULD gracefully ignore ranges and lists if there is no support for that.

+Software forges MAY error if a range is in descending order (example: `8-5`) or a list is in descending order (example: `9,8,7,5`).

 ## 4. Standard Tags

 ### 4.1.
 VCS

 There is only one required meta tag, `vcs` which indicates the Version Control System being used.
+The purpose of 4.1 is to facilitate repo cloning.

 This tag MAY have the following values, but is not an exhaustive list.
 Software MUST be able to gracefully handle unknown values:

 * `bzr`    (GNU Bazaar)        bazaar.canonical.com
 * `darcs`  (Darcs)             darcs.net